abg5043/JAXBTutorial/README.md

 ## JAXB Annotations and their meaning:
 JAXB uses JAXB Annotations in classes to be able to use the above features.
 The annotations that are used in the following examples are:
-- @XmlRootElement : It's purpose is to uniquely associate a root element in XML with a Java class.
-For istance, in Example 1: Simple XML File, we use a class called Credentials.
-This directly correlates the to 'credentials' tag.
+- @XmlRootElement : Its purpose is to uniquely associate a root element in XML with a Java class.
+For instance, in Example 1: Simple XML File, we use a class called Credentials.
+This directly correlates the to \<credentials\> tag.

-- @XmlValue :
+- @XmlElement : is an XML element derived from a property name.
+For example, \<name\> Bobby \</name\> is an element.
-- @XmlElement :
+- @XmlAttribute : is an XML attribute derived from content within the element.
+For instance, \<number type="phone"\>816-777-4444\<number\>, here type="phone" is the attribute.
+Attributes usually play the role of informative, giving more information about the XML elements.
-- @XmlAttribute :
+- @XmlAccessorType : Defines the fields and properties of the Java classes that JAXB will use for binding.
-- @XmlAccessorType :
+- @XmlValue : is the value of an attribute for instance "phone" in \<number type="phone"\>816-777-4444\<number\>.

 <br/>